dpankros/meteor-multipage-form/README.md

 });
 ```

-The autoforms also neeed access to the document so we need to add those too.
+The autoforms (really, the Blaze templates) also neeed access to the document so
+we need to add those too.
 ```javascript
 Template.info.helpers({
   doc: function() {